Are you a Designer? How building racing drones made me a better designer.

 First, you choose the color scheme depending on the style of your racing quadcopter frame.
 Then, you choose motors that have the colors that’ll work well with your chosen CF frame.
 The good thing about the drone industry is the unlimited potential to visually customize your drone to however you want to make it look like.
 This is where 3D printed materials for antenna holders, colored vertical standoffs (the long metal pillars that hold the top and bottom of the frame).
 After choosing all the visually matching parts of the drone, you put it together and get what you have here.

-Helps to improve visual design skills
+Helps to improve visual design skills#helps-to-improve-visual-design-skills

 The color scheme you choose for your drone will always make it look better and more pleasing than your competition.
 So, in order to do just that, what we do is, choose props to match the motors and design decals which reflects the personality of the flyer.
 All this made me improve my visual design skills.